The Best reasons to visit Perth County

-We had a lot of fun at the Fall Harvest Festival at the McCully’s Hill Farm.
-Each year, they host a variety of autumnal activities to help visitors learn more about farming, get some AGRI-culture, and have fun.
+The Fall Harvest Festival at McCully’s Hill Farm was a lot of fun.
+They host various annual autumn activities to help visitors learn more about farming, get some AGRI culture, and have fun.
 Upon meeting Dennis and his team (family), they gave us the history of the farm, who they are, what they are about, and what they offer.
 We explored the farm, played with the goat (of course) and visited the other farm animals.
-There are wagon rides through the farm – including the sugar bush where they produce their Maple syrup.
+There are wagon rides through the farm, including the sugar bush where they produce their Maple syrup.
 This gave us another reason to come back in spring.

-Shakespeare is a town we know well.
+The Town of Shakespeare is one we know well.
 We pass through it a lot on our way to Stratford to see shows at the Stratford Festival.
-We often visit many of the businesses when we are here in town – including Shakespeare Pies, where we frequently pick up delicious pies and amazing butter tarts.
+We often visit many businesses when we are here in town – including Shakespeare Pies, where we frequently pick up some of the best pies in Ontario and their amazing butter tarts.

-On this visit, we headed straight to Shakespeare Brewing Company, where they were holding an Oktoberfest event with the launch of their newest beer – The Marzen – a classic Oktoberfest style brew.
+We headed straight to Shakespeare Brewing Company, where they held an Oktoberfest event with the launch of their newest beer – The Marzen – a classic Oktoberfest-style brew.
 Shakespeare Brewing co is a small family-run business with a small selection of delightful craft beer.
-I have enjoyed all of their beer, but the Marzen, Pumpkin, and the Blueberry Whit are my favourites.
-We also enjoyed a little nosh of Reuben Poutine, Oktoberfest pretzels, and a chicken burger at The Tin House food truck.
+While we loved all of their beer; it was the Marzen, Pumpkin, and Blueberry Whit that became my favourites.
+The Tin House food truck was on site, and we enjoyed a little nosh of Reuben Poutine, Oktoberfest pretzels, and a chicken burger.
 All of which paired nicely with the new beer.

-A few of the other places that we make frequent stops at while in Shakespeare are
+A few of the other places that we make frequent stops at while in the town of Shakespeare are

-- Appleflats – producers of a variety of items made with crab apples grown in their orchards.
-The cocktail mixers and crab-apple jelly are a couple of personal favourites.
-They carry many things from other growers/producers from the surrounding areas, as well.
+- Appleflats – They are the producers of various items made with crab apples grown in their orchards – cocktail mixers and crab-apple jelly.
+In the store, they also carry many things from other growers/producers from the surrounding areas.

-- The British Touch is a cute little shop providing a real touch of England to the town.
-You can find real British treats, gifts, décor, and various food items that will take you on a trip to the British Isles.
+- British Touch is a cute little shop providing the town with a genuine touch of England.
+You can find authentic British treats, gifts, décor, and various food items that will take you on a trip to the British Isles.

-The one common thread that we discovered in all of the places that we visited is that quality matters.
+- The one common thread we discovered in all the places we visited is quality matters.
 Everybody uses farm-fresh, locally grown – produced – sourced ingredients in their food.
 Ingredients matters.
 Freshness matters.
-Supporting the community, matters.
+Supporting community matters.
 All of this was evident in every aspect of our visit to Perth County.

-Good things do grow in Ontario.
-In Perth County good there is an abundance of good things to do, to eat, and to discover.
-Plan your visit to Perth County, and the many communities that make up this significant part of Ontario.
-You can find many more activities and resources on what to do in the area on the Perth County Tourism website.
+- Good things do grow in Ontario.
+Perth County has abundant good things to do, eat, and discover.
+Plan your visit to Perth County and the many communities that make up this significant part of Ontario.
+On the Perth County Tourism website, you can find many more activities and resources on what to do in the area.
 Pick up or download a copy of their Farm Gate map and start exploring all of the farm-fresh goodness that awaits you.